nesi/swc_lincoln2015/Git_Lessons/05-history.md

 > without it,
 > Git would try to use the name of the file as the commit identifier.

-The fact that files can be reverted one by one tends to change the way people organize their work.
+The fact that files can be reverted one-by-one tends to change the way people organize their work.
 If everything is in one large document, it's hard (but not impossible) to undo changes to the introduction